jacq-system/jacq-docker/README.md

 The application server is configured using files from the source directory.
 Admin interface credentials are set from `.env`.

+### Name Parser

+A scientific name parser is used to parse name strings into their components.

 ## Usage

 Run `docker-compose up` to start application server and database.